BodenmillerGroup/histocat-web/README.md

 Modify or add SQLAlchemy models in `./backend/app/app/db_models/`, Pydantic models in `./backend/app/app/models/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
 The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.

-Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.
+Add and modify tasks to the worker in `./backend/app/app/worker.py`.

-If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.
+If you need to install any additional package to the worker, add it to the file `./backend/app/worker.dockerfile`.

 There is an `.env` file that has some Docker Compose default values that allow you to just run `docker-compose up -d` and start working, while still being able to use and share the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.